 - Three: Kolm

 Fairly random words.
-I also realized Estonian is much more beautiful than I thought.
+I also realised Estonian is much more beautiful than I thought.
 It’s almost Elvish-sounding.
 If they flesh it out, maybe I’ll spend more time here.

-So far, it seems that Lingvist is structured entirely around single words.
+Lingvist is structured entirely around single words.
 There’s no effort to explain grammar, context, or sentences.
-Also, the only way of prompting recall is getting me to type them into sentences (that sometimes vary).
-There’s no verbal-only prompt, image or association.
-I think it’ll work, and quickly, but I wonder if the associations are too weak to form lasting memories.
+Also, the only way of prompting recall is getting me to type or speak them into sentences (that are usually the same).
+There’s no verbal prompt or any images or other context.

 Lingvist costs 89.95 euros a year, with some more expensive monthly or quarterly prices.